-Western Watersheds Project gives the Sagebrush Sentinel Award to an environmental advocate whose feisty commitment to environmental protection and whose dedication to the vision of healthy watersheds and wildlife habitats is an inspiration to us all.
-The Sagebrush Sentinel Award was established in 2014 in honor of Jon Marvel, the founding director of Western Watersheds Project, and it is now given annually to someone whose work embodies the tenacity and grit for which our organization is known.
-This year, we’re giving it to Dave, a long-time friend, supporter, and ally of WWP.
+Every spring, Western Watersheds Project gives the Sagebrush Sentinel Award to an environmental advocate whose commitment to environmental protection and whose dedication to the vision of healthy watersheds and wildlife habitats is an inspiration to us all.
+The Sagebrush Sentinel Award was originally established in 2014 in honor of Jon Marvel, the founding director of Western Watersheds Project, and it is now given annually to someone whose work embodies the tenacity and grit for which our organization is known.